-The mesh types are 2-D plate, tube and sphere, 3-D box, tube and sphere shell.
+The mesh types include basic shapes such as 2-D plate, tube and sphere, 3-D box, tube and sphere shell.
+Other more complicated meshes are being added including whole organ mesh generators.
 Typical for most finite elements, parameters (for the coordinates field) are held at corner points called 'nodes', and these are interpolated across the elements.

 Special to the elements in these generated mesh are node derivative parameters which are interpolated with Hermite basis functions to give smooth geometries.
 If you display Node derivatives you will see 2 or 3 arrows showing these derivative parameters which represent tangent vectors at the nodes.
 The Xi axes show the orientation of the coordinate system of each element.
-Hermite interpolation is simplest when the Xi axes and node derivatives are in line, and consistent between neighbouring elements; it's best to make this the case over most of a mesh.
+Hermite interpolation is simplest when the Xi axes and node derivatives are in-line, and consistent between neighbouring elements; it's best to make this the case over most of a mesh.